Debian/britney2/doc/hints.rst

 many cases, britney will generally figure out the solution on its own.

-*Caveat*: Due to "uninstallability trading", this hint may cause undesireable changes to the target suite.
+*Caveat*: Due to "uninstallability trading", this hint may cause undesirable changes to the target suite.
 In practise, this is rather rare but the hinter is letting britney decide what "repairs" the situation.